chinchang/vuejsfire-hackathon-starter/README.md

 - Page loader by [Tobias Ahlin](http://tobiasahlin.com/spinkit/)
 - [Roboto](https://fonts.google.com/specimen/Roboto) font from Google fonts

+### Getting started with development

+- Clone this repo.
+- Create a project in [Firebase](https://console.firebase.google.com/).
+Note, the app would also run with the default Firebase config included in the project.
+But its advised to replace it with your own Firebase project.
+- Turn on [Twitter](https://firebase.google.com/docs/auth/web/twitter-login) & [Facebook](https://firebase.google.com/docs/auth/web/facebook-login) in your Firebase project.
+- Replace the Firebase credentials in `auth.js`.
+- Run `npm install` to install all dependencies.
+- Run `npm run dev` to spin the local server and access your cool app on `localhost:8080`.

 ### License

 Open source under The MIT License